Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 Here, $\rho_0$ represents the reference density and $g$ represents gravity.
-The ocean has quite a few small dimensionless numbers which can used to simplify the rsE Lagrangian and will allow one to access a hierarchy of simplified models.
+The ocean has quite a few small dimensionless numbers which can be used to simplify the rsE Lagrangian and will allow one to access a hierarchy of simplified models.
 In particular, we want to derive the Lagrangian for the Euler-Boussinesq equations, which requires assumptions on the smallness of buoyancy, in terms of the Rossby number.
 To derive the equations of motion associated to the Lagrangian, we introduce the following action

 where ${\sf d}p$ is the Lagrange multiplier that enforces the density ratio $D$ to be equal to one, the times $0\leq t_1 \leq t_2$ are arbitrary, and the angle brackets refer to the $L^2$ pairing over the domain $\Omega$.
 The notation $c\ell_{rsE}$ refers to constrained Lagrangian and is introduced to keep the notation similar to the stochastic Euler-Poincar\'e theorem \ref{thm:SEP}.
-This constraint implies incompressibility.
+This constraint implies incompressibility and is required because it affects the measure $D\,dx\,dy\,dz$ in the Lagrangian.
 The treatment of the stochastic pressure is explained in the following remark.